taddyorg/comic-website-template/README.md

 - `src/utils.js`: All the utils that are used in the project are located here.

 This project uses React.js, TailwindCSS and Vite.js.

+## Glitch

+You can find the deloyed version of the project [on Glitch](https://glitch.com/~webtoon-website-template).
+We use Glitch because it's free and easy to use.
+You can "remix" the project, which is like "forking" the project.
+This means you can make a copy of this template and easily make and view changes.

+## Contributing

+If you want to contribute to this project, please fork the repository and make a pull request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.